mom-ocean/MOM6/docs/README.md

 ##### UPDATEHTMLEQS UPDATEHTMLEQSVERBOSE

 If `UPDATEHTMLEQS` is set to `Y`, `postProcessEquations.py` will be run to attempt to update equation numbers in the generated html.
+This environment variable has to be added to the RTD administrative interface if you want to trigger post processing of equations.

 If `UPDATEHTMLEQSVERBOSE` is set to `-v` this will turn on verbose printing for the post processor.